Tag: printmaking

 scan-1

-A postcard from my Abstract No.10 series-© 2007 Michael Hill
+A postcard from my Abstract No.10 series-©2007 Dr. Michael Hill

 scan-5

-A postcard from my Abstract No.13 series-© 2007 Michael Hill
+A postcard from my Abstract No.13 series-©2007 Dr. Michael Hill

-Cards in an edition are all original prints, similar in design but with no exact duplicates as can be seen in the following four examples from the Abstract No-14 series.
-These cards were all made in the same batch during the same printmaking session, however, variations in colour, texture and positioning of compositional elements can be detected.
+Cards in an edition are all original prints…similar in design but with no exact duplicates…as can be seen in the following four examples from the Abstract No-14 series.
+These cards were all made in the same batch…during the same printmaking session…however, variations in colour, texture and positioning of compositional elements can be detected.

 scan-9

-A postcard from my Abstract No.14 series-© 2007 Michael Hill
+A postcard from my Abstract No.14 series-©2007 Dr. Michael Hill

 scan-7

-A postcard from my Abstract No.14 series-© 2007 Michael Hill
+A postcard from my Abstract No.14 series-©2007 Dr. Michael Hill

 scan-6

-A postcard from my Abstract No.14 series-© 2007 Michael Hill
+A postcard from my Abstract No.14 series-©2007 Dr. Michael Hill

 scan-10

-A postcard from my Abstract No.14 series-© 2007 Michael Hill
+A postcard from my Abstract No.14 series-©2007 Dr. Michael Hill

-Art, Film, Japanning July 23, 2016
+animation, Art, experimental, Film, printmaking July 23, 2016

-This series of posts will profile a collection of prints I have made over the years, beginning with some of my early efforts, a series of fish.
-Using the woodblock printmaking method with variations in inking to make monoprints, the prints made could be used in animation.
-Seven species of fish were featured, the first of which, featured here, was the Japanese Tai or sea bream.
-I was very attracted to the idea of working in either animation or printmaking at the time but found it difficult to choose between the two.
-I found the answer in combining both mediums.
-Animation’s enormous greed for artwork could be more speedily satiated by using the print medium.
-I was doubly happy but have since settled on making comics which falls in the space somewhere in-between the other two.
+This series of posts will profile a collection of creative prints that I have made, beginning with a series of fish.
+I used the woodblock printmaking method with variations in inking to make monoprints so that the prints produced could also be used in animation sequences.
+Six species of fish were featured, the first of which is the Japanese Tai or sea bream.
+I was very attracted to the idea of working in both animation and printmaking at the time but found it difficult to sustain both in the available time and ultimately had to choose between the two.
+I found the solution in combining both mediums.
+Animation’s enormous need for artwork could be more speedily met by using the printmaking medium.
+I was doubly happy but have since settled on making comics which falls in the space located somewhere in-between and requires a lot less artwork.

 PRINT-fish-bream1:72

-Tai/sea bream woodblock print with overlaid hand-colouring for the animated film Toxic Fish-© 1990 Michael Hill.
+Tai/sea bream woodblock print artwork with overlaid hand-colouring from my experimental animated film Toxic Fish-©1990 Dr. Michael Hill a.k.a.
+Doctor Comics.

 PRINT-fish-bream2:72